-- 1. Maintenance of the rural buffer between Wollongbar and Alstonville. - 2.
-Review community infrastructure proposed in Council's Developer Contribution Plans. - 6.
-Initiate a planning proposal to permit attached dual occupancy development on certain R2 zoned lots. - 7.
+- Maintenance of the rural buffer between Wollongbar and Alstonville. - 2.
+Review community infrastructure proposed in Council's Developer Contribution Plans. - Initiate a planning proposal to permit attached dual occupancy development on certain R2 zoned lots. - (Comment: The planning proposal was drafted and publicly exhibited in early 2020.
+Awaiting finalisation as of June 2020.) - 7.
 Rezoning of the Wollongbar business area from B1 Neighbourhood Centre to B2 Local Centre. - 8.
 Evaluate the potential for certain land adjoining the Russellton Industrial Estate to enable industrial development. - 9.
 Consider LEP amendments for 5 Smith Land (R2 to R3) and for 246 to 250 Lismore Road (service station use). - 13.
 Maintain the amount of commercial zoned land in Wollongbar.

-Wardell Strategic Plan 2015 - 2035
+wardell strategic plan 2015 - 2035

-The Wardell Strategic Plan 2015 - 2035 (WSP) was prepared over the land area shown by blue outline in the diagram below.
+The Wardell Strategic Plan 2015 - 2035 (WSP) was prepared over the land area shown by purple outline in the diagram below.
 This area corresponds to the Wardell Urban Centre Locality (UCL) boundaries utilised by the Australian Bureau of Statistics for the 2011 Census.